Cigaras/Payday-2-Solo-Achievements/README.md

 * Scrap Metal trophy
 * Reputation Beyond Reproach
 * 120 Proof
+* any future achievement or trophy that will require more than one human player

 For achievements that required 4 different masks, this number now scales with number of players - for solo play 1 mask is required, for 2 players 2 different masks, for 3 players 3 and so on.
 Bots do not count.
 Achievements affected:
 * Reindeer Games